FaceTime with My 19-Year-Old Self

 -

 Marc Andreessen recently said that “introspection causes emotional disorders.”
 In a conversation with David Senra, he remarked that the great men of history didn’t sit around examining themselves — they just built.
 Sam Walton didn’t wake up thinking about his internal self; he woke up and built more Walmarts.
 “People who dwell on the past get stuck in the past.”
-He’s not wrong about the dwelling part.
-But Ian Leslie’s response gets it right: introspection and the work ethic are historical twins, and the best builders channel their inner life into the work rather than spiraling on it.
-McCartney’s therapist is his guitar. ↩
+While I disagree, it’s interesting to think about. ↩

 -